-F. Medical care
+F. Medical Care

-This section explains what to do if you have problems getting coverage for medical care or if you want us to pay you back for your care.
+This section explains what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care.

-This section is about your benefits for medical care and services that are described in Chapter 4 of your Member Handbook.
-We generally refer to "medical care coverage" or "medical care" in the rest of this section.
-The term "medical care" includes medical services and items as well as Medicare Part B prescription drugs which are drugs administered by your doctor or health care professional.
-Different rules may apply to a Medicare Part B prescription drug.
-When they do, we explain how rules for Part B prescription drugs differ from rules for medical services and items.
+This section is about your benefits for medical care that is described in Chapter 4 of your Member Handbook.
+In some cases, different rules may apply to a Medicare Part B prescription drug.
+When they do, we explain how rules for Medicare Part B prescription drugs differ from rules for medical services and items.